 San Francisco is a great base for so many great road trips around the Bay Area and beyond, whether you want to go on a day trip or a weekend getaway.
 As a SF native, there is nothing better than taking off to Point Reyes Station for an afternoon hike or driving down to the idyllic seaside town of Carmel.
 If you’re visiting San Francisco for a week, my advice is to see the city for 3-4 days and then take off on the open road.
 The only difficult part?
 Deciding whether to go North, South, or East.
 Here’s some of my favorite San Francisco road trips.

-The Best Road Trips From San Francisco
+Top Road Trips From San Francisco

 Let’s start with a classic North Bay destination: the alluring Napa Valley.
 I don’t drink, but it’s still a worthwhile destination to visit for its scenery and food scene.
 Downtown Napa is very walkable and the riverfront is one of my favorite areas to walk around during dusk.
 Stop by the Napa River Inn (that is rumored to be haunted) and admire local artist Alan Shepp’s Mosaic Fountain.
 The Oxbow Public Market, an upscale food hall is home to the Model Bakery, known for their excellent breakfast sandwiches.

 There are outdoor activities aplenty like the Napa River Trail, where you can rent a bike and meander along the bank.
 If you prefer to be more water-bound, kayak and SUP opportunities on the river abound.

 Next door neighbor to Napa, this wine-centric town is a bit more laid-back and community-based and I honestly prefer Sonoma over Napa.
 Downtown Sonoma is a good place to start, where you can walk around the town square and pop into wine shops, cafes, cheese shops, and see the City Hall.